francescoforesti/url-shortener/README.md

-cd in the project root directory sh build.sh sh start.sh open a browser and point to localhost:8080/application
+cd in the project root directory sh build.sh sh start.sh open a browser and navigate to localhost:8080/application or localhost:8080/api/docs
 ```